Toying with Play Doh

 I don’t have mixed feelings about Play-Doh toys, however.
 This bucket of plastic gadgets made for and by Play Doh rocks.
 If you hand your child a wad of brightly covered not so edible dough, it might as well entertain them long enough to be worth the effort of cleaning up.
 I love the variety in these toys.
 We’ve owned them so long I’m not sure they all originate from the same set (spoiler alert – they don’t), but we keep them in the same bucket.

 That’s the first thing these toys have going for them.
 They come in a bucket.
 You can toss every piece back in the bucket willy nilly at clean up time and they all fit without a hassle.
 That means you can give your kids, even your two year old, that task, while you spend the next couple of hours of your life picking up every little bit of dough attached to anything but the ball of dough or the toys.

 We also received the Play-Doh Underseas Creations set as a gift.
 If I had to pick one set to recommend, it would be this one.
-It comes with lots of cut outs, as well as a slicer, fish mold, octopus masher, and lobster scissors for all sorts of fine motor skills practice.
+While you can’t find that exact set any longer, this Ocean Adventure Mega Set comes close.
+The original collection we own comes with lots of cut outs, as well as a slicer, fish mold, octopus masher, and lobster scissors for all sorts of fine motor skills practice.
 Sadly, as far as I can tell, it’s been discontinued.
 We’ve combined the two sets into one bucket of awesome fun, but I personally prefer the animals.
 No one single piece of either set has broken despite my kids hammering and using any other types of force.